Kamlesh-Negi/JavaScript/01_basics/Notes.md

         var accountPassword = "123456"

-P.S. :  we should use only const and let instead of var because of the issue of scoping (block scope and functional scope)
+P.S. :  we should use only const and let instead of var because of the issue of scoping (block scope(let) and functional scope(var))
 *e.g.* It is possible that in a project a developer uses *var accountPassword* in one file and another developer use the same *var accountPassword* in another file then it will change the value everywhere it is used.

 # Data-types
-Data types are use to describe the
+Data types are use to describe the type of data a variable will hold.

  Data types:
 1. Primitive data types:[used by STACK memory allocation]